A Wearable Calm Ritual for an Overthinking Mind

 The overthinking paradox: You think if you just analyze enough, you'll find the "right" answer.
 But overthinking rarely leads to clarity—it usually just leads to more overthinking.

-This was useful when the threats were actual predators.
-Not so useful when the "threat" is a slightly ambiguous email from your boss.
-But your brain doesn't know the difference, so it keeps churning out anxious thoughts, trying to "solve" the perceived problem.
+This made sense when the threats were actual predators.
+It's less useful when the "threat" is a slightly ambiguous email from your boss.
+But the mind doesn't always tell the difference, so it keeps churning, trying to "solve" the perceived problem.

 When to Use Overthinking Relief Patches